openstack-archive/tripleo-docs/deploy-guide/source/deployment/container_image_prepare.rst

    Prior to Stein, Docker Registry v2 (provided by "Docker Distribution" package), was the service running on tcp 8787.
-   In Stein it has been replaced with an Apache vhost called "image-serve", which serves the containers on tcp 8787 and supports podman or buildah pull commands.
+   Since Stein it has been replaced with an Apache vhost called "image-serve", which serves the containers on tcp 8787 and supports podman or buildah pull commands.
 Though podman or buildah tag, push, and commit commands are not supported, they are not